- Information collected at birth registration

 Since the dataset for the 2000 volume, a small number of very late registrations have been excluded each year from the official statistics.
 Inclusion of these very late registrations in the statistical dataset was found to have an adverse effect on the quality of infant mortality data when linked with the live birth data.
 The annual dataset now includes only those births occurring in the reference year and late registrations of births occurring in the year previous to the reference year.

 Every registrar of births and deaths is required to secure the prompt registration of births occurring within the sub-district covered.
 The registrar will, if necessary, send a requisition to the person whose duty it is to register the birth.
-Since 2008, the percentage of births registered later than 42 days has ranged between 2% and 4%.
+Between 2008 and 2019, the percentage of births registered later than 42 days has ranged between 2% and 4%.
+In 2020, 42% of registrations were registered more than 42 days after birth and in 2021, 26% of registrations were registered more than 42 days after birth (the usual legal limit).
+We discuss registration delays and how it affects our statistics in more detail in Births in England and Wales explained: 2020.

-Since 2001, the number of late registrations that miss the cut-off date and end up in the following year’s statistics has been less than 400.
+Since 2001, with the exception of 2021 the number of late registrations that miss the cut-off date and end up in the following year’s statistics has been less than 400.
+For 2021, the number of late registrations from the previous year included in the 2021 dataset was higher than usual (1,009) but still accounted for less than 1% of all births and does not affect the headline trends discussed.
 There are also some very late registrations that have still not been registered some 14 months after the end of the reference year.
 These records are not included in any birth statistic.
 Since 2001, there have been fewer than 70 of these each year.

 4.3 Birth notification